rigb-y/May/readme.md

 Note that freeing memory is as simple as recovering the block header, setting the `free` flag to  false, and adding the block to the free list.

+Recall that in the block structure we maintain a pointer `next`.
+If we implement the free list as a linked list of Blocks, then this `next` pointer can be used to chain together free blocks in the free list.

 ##### Procuring blocks from the free list

 We can use one of: